How to get a Library Card

 KFL requires proof of residency, owning property/paying taxes, or renter status as defined below.
 Acceptable proof includes, but is not limited to, a lease, mortgage bill, tax bill, or utility bill mailed to the address used for residency.
-Employees of RSU 21 and the Town of Kennebunk who live in a non-resident town must present documentation of their employment.
+Those employed at any business in the Town of Kennebunk or Town of Arundel are also eligible for a card but must present documentation of their employment in addition.
+Students at public or private schools in Kennebunk or Arundel or homeschooled in these two towns can also get a KFL card.

-Any applicant who has an outstanding balance of $5.00 or greater at another Minerva library will be required to settle that account prior to opening an account with Kennebunk Free Library.
+Any applicant who has an outstanding balance of unreturned items that have reached billed status at another Minerva library will be required to settle that account prior to opening an account with Kennebunk Free Library.

 By signing the borrower's card application, the patron agrees to the Library's lending policies.
 Possession of a library card is implied permission to use that card.
-That is, if a family member presents another family member's card, we assume s/he has permission of the card owner.
+That is, if a family member presents another family member's card, we assume they have permission of the card owner.

 For registration of children age 13 and younger, we require a proof of identity and signature of a parent or legal guardian.
 With this signature the parent or legal guardian agrees to the responsibility of all fines and replacement costs in the event the child is not able to meet these responsibilities.